-§99.
-Appointment of Members-elect to offices under the United States.
+§ 99.
+Appointment of Members-elect to offices under the United States his seat, was held entitled to the seat (I, 497, 498).

-The House decided that the status of a Member-elect was not affected by the constitutional requirement (I, 499), the theory being advanced that the status of the Member-elect is distinguished from the status of the Member who has qualified (I, 184).
-A Member-elect, who continued in an office after his election but resigned before taking his seat, was held entitled to the seat (I, 497, 498).
 However, when a Member-elect held an incompatible office after the meeting of Congress and his taking of the oath, he was held to have disqualified himself (I, 492).
 In other words, the Member-elect may defer until the meeting of Congress and his taking of the oath, his choice between the seat and an incompatible office (I, 492).
 As early as 1874 the Attorney General opined that a Memberelect is not officially a Member of the House, and thus may hold any office until sworn (14 Op.
 Att'y Gen. 408 (1874)).

-The House has manifestly leaned to the idea that a contestant holding an incompatible office need not make his election until the House has declared him entitled to the seat (I, 505).
-Although a contestant had accepted and held a State office in violation of the State constitution, if he were really elected a Congressman, the House did not treat his contest as abated (II, 1003).
-Where a Member had been appointed to an incompatible office a contestant not found to be elected was not admitted to fill the vacancy (L.807).
+The House decided that the status of a Member-elect was not affected by the constitutional requirement (I, 499), the theory being advanced that the status of the Member-elect is distinguished from the status of the Member who has qualified (I, 184).
+A Member-elect, who continued in an office after his election but resigned before taking ing an incompatible office need not make an election until the House has declared the contestant entitled to the seat (I, 505).
+Although a contestant had accepted and held a State office in violation of the State constitution, if he were really elected a Member, the House did not treat his contest as abated (II, 1003).
+Where a Member had been appointed to an incompatible office a contestant not found to be elected was not admitted to fill the vacancy (I, 807).